 To do this, most payment gateways require an SSL certificate.
 This encrypts communications between your site and customers, and your site and the payment processor.
 More info at: SSL FAQ.

-Other steps to secure your site are covered by the Payment Card Industry Data Security Standard (PCI-DSS), which apply to anyone storing, processing or transmitting credit card data.
+Other steps to secure your site are covered by the Payment Card Industry Data Security Standard (PCI-DSS), which applies to anyone storing, processing, or transmitting credit card data.
 More info at: PCI-DSS compliance and WooCommerce.

 Support for Subscriptions ↑ Back to top

-Should you wish to sell Subscriptions (separate purchase), you must choose a payment gateway that supports manual or automatic recurring payments.
+Should you wish to sell recurring payments on your site, for example using the WooCommerce Subscriptions extension (separate purchase), you must choose a payment gateway that supports manual or automatic recurring payments.
 More info at: Subscription payment methods and gateways.

 How many do I need? ↑ Back to top

-Too many payment gateways can overwhelm customers with choice and make your site administration more complex.
+Too many payment gateways and methods can overwhelm customers with choice and make your site administration more complex.
 Choose according to shop requirements and business needs.

 Free vs. Premium ↑ Back to top